jcorporation/myMPD/docs/references/pictures.md

 myMPD caches extracted covers under `/var/cache/mympd/covercache`.
 Files in this directory can be safely deleted. myMPD houskeeps the covercache on startup and each two hours.

+You can disable the covercache by setting the `Covercache expiration` value to `0` days.

 ***

 # Streams